-- 1. Students must pass one of the following First Arts courses: Latin, any modern language (other than Welsh), History of Art, Greek and Roman Civilization, Mathematical Studies and Philosophy.
-(MUS 1206) - 2.
-Students must submit one of the following options, the precise content of which shall be agreed with the Professor at the beginning of the academic year.
-Students' progress will be directed by a member of staff throughout the year. - (a) An extended essay; (MUS 1207) - (b) An historically oriented performance; (MUS 1208) - (c) A composition portfolio.
-(MUS 1209)
+- 1. Students must pass one of the following First Arts courses: Latin, any modern language (other than Welsh), History of Art, Greek and Roman Civilization, Mathematical Studies and Philosophy (MUS 1206) - 2.
+Students must submit the following option, the precise content of which shall be agreed with the Professor or Head of Year at the beginning of the academic year.
+Students' progress will be directed by a member of staff throughout the year: - An extended essay in Musicology (MUS 1207).